It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 This is where it all started.
 Many consider Hario to be the origin of gooseneck kettles.
 It makes sense because the Hario V60 was the innovative dripper many still use for pour over coffee.
 The elegant Japanese style is evident in these products.

-This kettle is one of the largest gooseneck kettles out there.
+This gooseneck kettle is one of the largest gooseneck kettles out there.
 It's perfect for people who make coffee for several people at a time.
 If you're only making coffee for yourself, you might want a smaller version of this kettle.

 Despite the larger size, it is still lightweight.
 While sturdy and durable, the metal is thin.
 The downside to this is that the water cools faster than with other brands of gooseneck kettles.

-In appearance and price, this kettle is very similar to the Coffee Gator kettle.
+In appearance and price, this gooseneck kettle is very similar to the Coffee Gator kettle.
 But there is one notable disadvantage.
 The Hario kettle does not have a built-in thermometer.
 You either need to use an external thermometer or guesswork.
 The latter may not produce consistent results.
 But there is something to be said for going with the original vs. the copycat.
 Another consideration is the fact that the Coffee Gator is made in China while the Hario is made in Japan.

 The neck on the spout is wider than most gooseneck kettles.
 This means it will have a faster flow rate than other kettles.
 You'll want to be careful until you get a feel for it.
-Despite that, it has a predictable pour to target the exact area you need to saturate.
+Despite that, this kettle has a predictable pour to target the exact area you need to saturate.

-This kettle has a taller profile with a smaller base.
+This gooseneck kettle has a taller profile with a smaller base.
 Be careful when placing it on the burner because it may not sit evenly on some burners, increasing the risk to tip over.